ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 ---

-The organic nutrient solution is very easy:
-1:100 ratio of urine to water.

----

 If we don't have one large container to put the organic solution in, we can use multiple smaller containers.

 ---